 Preferred Practice Pattern® guidelines should be clinically relevant and specific enough to provide useful information to practitioners.
 Where evidence exists to support a recommendation for care, the recommendation should be given an explicit rating that shows the strength of evidence.
-To accomplish these aims, methods from the Scottish Intercollegiate Guideline Network (SIGN) and the Grading of Recommendations Assessment, Development and Evaluation (GRADE) group are used.
+To accomplish these aims, methods from the Scottish Intercollegiate Guideline Network1 (SIGN) and the Grading of Recommendations Assessment, Development and Evaluation2 (GRADE) group are used.
 GRADE is a systematic approach to grading the strength of the total body of evidence that is available to support recommendations on a specific clinical management issue.
-Organizations that have adopted GRADE include SIGN, the World Health Organization, the Agency for Healthcare Research and Policy, and the American College of Physicians.
+Organizations that have adopted GRADE include SIGN, the World Health Organization, the Agency for Healthcare Research and Policy, and the American College of Physicians.3

-- All studies used to form a recommendation for care are graded for strength of evidence individually, and that grade is listed with the study citation. - To rate individual studies, a scale based on SIGN is used.
+- ◆ All studies used to form a recommendation for care are graded for strength of evidence individually, and that grade is listed with the study citation. - ◆ To rate individual studies, a scale based on SIGN1 is used.
 The definitions and levels of evidence to rate individual studies are as follows:

-I++ High-quality meta-analyses, systematic reviews of randomized controlled trials (RCTs), or RCTs with a very low risk of bias I+ Well-conducted meta-analyses, systematic reviews of RCTs, or RCTs with a low risk of bias I- Meta-analyse es, systematic reviews of RCTs, or RCTs with a high risk of bias II++ High-quality systematic reviews of case-control or cohort studies High-quality case-control or cohort studies with a very low risk of confounding or bias and a high probability that the relationship is causal II+ ted case-control or cohort studies with a low risk of confounding or bias and a bability that the relationship is causal II- Case-control or cohort studies with a high risk of confounding or bias and a significant risk that the relationship is not causal III Nonanalytic studies (e.g., case reports, case series) care are formed based on the body of the evidence.
-The body of evidence quality GRADE as follows: Good q quality Further research is very unlikely to change our confidence in the estimate of effect Modera ate quality Further research is likely to have an important impact on our confidence in the estimate of effect and may change the estimate Insuffic cient quality Further research is very likely to have an important impact on our confidence in the estimate of effect and is likely to change the estimate Any estimate of effect is very uncertain Key reco ommendations for care are defined by GRADE as follows: Strong recomm nendation Used when the desirable effects of an intervention clearly outweigh the undesirable effects or clearly do not Discret recomm tionary mendation Used when the trade-offs are less certain-either because of low-quality evidence or because evidence suggests that desirable and undesirable effects are closely balanced
+I++ High-quality meta-analyses, systematic reviews of randomized controlled trials (RCTs), or RCTs with a very low risk of bias I+ Well-conducted meta-analyses, systematic reviews of RCTs, or RCTs with a low risk of bias I- Meta-analyses, systematic reviews of RCTs, or RCTs with a high risk of bias II++ High-quality systematic reviews of case-control or cohort studies High-quality case-control or cohort studies with a very low risk of confounding or bias and a high probability that the relationship is causal II+ Well-conducted case-control or cohort studies with a low risk of confounding or bias and a moderate probability that the relationship is causal II- Case-control or cohort studies with a high risk of confounding or bias and a significant risk that the relationship is not causal III Nonanalytic studies (e.g., case reports, case series)

+• Recommendations for care are formed based on the body of the evidence.
+The body of evidence quality

+ratings are defined by (GRADE 2 as follows:

+Good quality Further research is very unlikely to change our confidence in the estimate of effect

+3.6.1